A cottage bathroom renovation…

 We have been lucky enough to have a number of our projects featured here and there on TV and in print.
 I never dreamed we’d have anything to do with TV, but I definitely had not envisioned our TV debut would be a cameo…for our toilet…on a show called “I Hate My Bath”.

-Here’s the main level bathroom we remodeled in our cape cod style home in Maryland.
-This was how it looked when we bought the house (BEFORE). *This post contains some affiliate links.
-Please read my full disclosure policy here*.
+Above is a picture of the main level bathroom we remodeled in our cape cod style home in Maryland.
+This was how it looked when we bought the house (BEFORE).

 Not so cottage-y to say the least.